EgoPvP/SaltyNUI/README.md

 to the OnMessage Event
 - Goto Line 500 and add `BaseScript.TriggerEvent("SaltyNUI:TsNotActive");` to the OnDisconnected Event

-These events gets triggered when Players close their Teamspeak Client or connect to it.
+These events gets triggered when Players close their Teamspeak Client and connect to a server / switch Channels

 ## License